-Once the BOT meets and gives its support to the new degree-granting program, the faculty members proposing a new degree-granting program work with the staff in the Office of the Provost to prepare a proposal packet for distribution to NJPC.
+Once the BOT meets and gives its support to the new degree-granting program, program proposers work with staff in the Office of the Provost to prepare a proposal packet for NJPC.
 The presidents have a month to write letters of support or letters of objection to the new program proposal.
-The letters become part of the new program proposal packet.
-Following the month-long review by the presidents, the AIC reviews the proposal and forwards its recommendation to the NJPC for its approval.
+These letters become part of the new program proposal packet.
+Following the month-long review by the presidents, the AIC reviews the proposal and forwards its recommendation to the NJPC which, in turn, submits its recommendation to Office of the Secretary of Higher Education for approval.